 - Did it require any prior skills?

 - Was it ultimately worth the time put into it?

-I honestly feel so blessed to not only work with some truly amazing folks, but also because of the connections I’m making.
+I honestly feel so blessed to work with some truly amazing folks because of the connections I’m making.
 Yes, believe it or not, this self-proclaimed introvert is starting to network.

 Sharing Money-Making Success Stories

-With this next installment, I’ll be introducing Marc who started an online business with his wife.
-They were able to manage a successful business selling products on Amazon, and basically made a killing!
+With this next installment, I’ll be introducing Marc, who started an online business with his wife.
+They managed a successful business selling products on Amazon and made a killing!

-Hearing great stories like this really keep me motivated to continue doing what I’m doing.
-Not necessarily because I expect to have this massive success myself.
-(Although there’s no true reason why that couldn’t happen.)
+Hearing great stories like this keep me motivated to continue doing what I’m doing, not necessarily because I expect to have this massive success myself.
+(Although there’s no valid reason why that couldn’t happen.)
 But because I love sharing the good that’s out there in the world.